 You wouldn’t select a pet that wasn’t a great fit for your family, and you should adopt the same rules for your floors.
 But what types of flooring work best for pets?

 Let’s review the types and top choices for kitties, pups, and their families!

 Vinyl Plank Flooring

 This ain’t your mom’s sheet roll floor or the old stick-on tiles you had in your college rental.
-Today’s vinyl flooring is often found in planks, mimicking the look of “real wood” flooring.
+Today’s vinyl flooring is often found in slats or planks, mimicking the look of “real wood” flooring.

 Three popular options for vinyl flooring materials: